-The PMA approval process is generally more expensive, rigorous, lengthy, and uncertain than the 510(k) premarket notification process and equives proof of the safety and effectiveness of the device to the FDA's satisfaction.
+The PMA approval process is generally more expensive, rigorous, lengthy, and uncertain than the 510(k) premarket notification process and le novo classification process and requires proof of the safety and effectiveness of the device to the FDA's satisfaction.
 As part of the PMA review, the FDA will typically inspect the manufacturer's facilities for compliance with Quality System Regulation ("QSR") requirements, which impose elaborate testing, control, documentation, and other quality assurance procedures.
 The FDA has a user fee goal to review a PMA in 180 calendar review days if the submission does not require advisory committee input, or 320 review days if the submission does require advisory committee input.
 During the process, the FDA may issue a major deficiency letter, which stops the review clock.
 The applicant has up to 180 days to respond.
-Therefore, the total review time could be up to 360 days, if the submission does not require advisory committee input, or 500 days if the submission does require advisory committee input, and in practice may be longer.
-The COVID-19 pandemic significantly increased the FDA's workload because of the need to review emergency use authorization requests for IVDs and other regulated products, which delayed review timelines for some non-COVID-19 products.
+Therefore, the total review time could be up to 360 days, if the submission does not require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the submission does require advisory committee input, or 500 days if the need to review emergency use authorization requests for IVDs and other regulated products, which delayed review timelines for some non-COVID-19 products.